HomeDev GuideAPI Reference

 3. Verify that the website is working.

-During creation of an Alloy sample site, you are prompted to add an admin account.
-However, these credentials are stored in your local database, and are not deployed to the Web App.
-Therefore, you may need to create a new admin user, to log in after deployment.
+When creating an Alloy sample site, you are prompted to add an admin account.
+However, the system stores these credentials in your local database and does not deploy them to the Web App.
+You may need to create an admin user to log in after deployment.

-If you do not have an admin account, you can create and upload an .aspx file to your Web App, and let it create an account.
+If you do not have an admin account, you can create and upload an .aspx file to your Web App and let it create an account.
 See these example files for ASP.NET Membership and ASP.NET Identity.
 Select the appropriate one depending on your provider (ASP.NET Identity for an Alloy sample site).
 Follow the instructions in the file.
-Use Kudu to upload the file to the website root folder, and open the file once in a browser.
-Log in by adding /episerver to the site URL, using the credentials in the uploaded file.
+Use Kudu to upload the file to the website root folder and open the file once in a browser.
+Log in by adding /episerver to the site URL and using the credentials in the uploaded file.

 📘